harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-get-the-drop-on-the-cloud-nodejs-and-azure.md

 ## Start Coding

 First, select a folder in VS Code (`Ctrl+K Ctrl+O`).
 If you need to create and select one, you can do that in the dialog that opens.
-I have opened the folder containing the COVID-19 Tracker used in some JavaScript tutorials.[^1]
+I used a folder containing the COVID-19 Tracker used in some JavaScript tutorials.[^1]

 ### Installing the COVID-19 Tracker